 How can you decarbonise?

 There is constant innovation on replacing fossil fuels with more sustainable alternatives.
 Biofuels, hydrogen, Bio-LNG, electrification, Bio-methanol – the list of new ideas is endless.
 In order to phase out fossil fuels, we need many different solutions that result in a successful energy transition.

 For heavy duty mobility like trucking, short and deep sea shipping and aviation, biofuels are currently the most economic and practical solution.
 Biofuels are ‘drop-in’, implying no changes in engines or tanks are needed.
 According to the Intergovernmental Panel on Climate Change, biofuels are carbon neutral from combustion onwards.
 Even with production and transportation process emissions included, the biofuels we work with are all so called next generation biofuels that reduce carbon emissions by at least 80%.
-Also, they significantly reduce local emissions and improve air quality.

 What are biofuels?

 A biofuel is any fuel that is derived from biomass.
 Biomass is plant or animal material used for energy production, for example wood, sugar cane, straw or food waste.
 Using biomass as a feedstock to produce fuel (instead of fossil gas, coal or oil), no additional CO2 emissions are released into the atmosphere when the fuel is burnt in an engine.
 Instead, the CO2 emitted is completely circular: It is absorbed from the atmosphere by the biomass it was produced with.
 In other words, biofuels are carbon neutral from combustion onwards.